 This article explains some of the reasons why the answer is a resounding ‘no’.
 If you want more information about the broker then you can visit our IQ Option review

-Scams for IQ Option Traders to Watch Out For
+What Should IQ Option Traders Watch Out For

 As technology advances, so do the deviousness and deception of fraudster’s tactics.
 With online trading and investing both booming in recent years, there has been an uptick in scams targeted at users.
 IQ Option is the most successful trading platforms out there, and so is an appealing target for those who want to part you from your money.